Tenino, Washington: 21st century

 While Tenino retains its historic downtown, now a historic district listed on the National Register of Historic Places, the town serves largely as a "bedroom community", many of its citizens commuting by car to larger cities such as Olympia and Tacoma for work.

 Protests were held in the city in 2023 to voice opposition to the creation of a state contracted transitional facility for sex offenders that would have been located next to Tenino's City Park.
 The facility operator cancelled the project after a few weeks of objections from the community.
 Due to the dissent, several bills were proposed in the state legislature that would add stricter requirements and better communication policies regarding sex offender housing.

 A sesquicentennial jubilee celebrating Tenino's 150 years as a recognized community was held in July 2023.
 The day-long event hosted a parade and vendor markets, with the highlight of a "birthday card" written in chalk by artists on a closed intersection in the city.
 The city's U.S. House of Representative at the time, Marie Gluesenkamp Perez, bestowed Tenino with a Congressional Record copy of a floor speech she gave honoring the community and its achievement.
 In December, a bill was introduced at the state legislature that would declare Tenino sandstone as the state rock.

+Due to ongoing "budget misreporting issues" since 2021, the city council announced in May 2026 the dissolution of the Tenino Police Department.
+Tenino could no longer afford a police department due to an outstanding $1.6 million debt within the city's budget.
+The debt was partly due to a lack of hiring consistency at the clerk-treasurer position since 2020, which led to state auditing issues and the non-sanctioned use of unrestricted funds for other budget items and projects.
+Required by state laws, a retroactive and more expansive interfund loan was created and is scheduled to be paid off in ten years.
+A temporary, "policing services" contract was authorized between Tenino and the Thurston County Sherriff's Office.